hashbang/hashbang/abuse/signup.md

 - the `username` requested during CAPTCHA generation.

-This data needs to be integrity-protected, since an attacker able to modify any of its parts would be able to violate the security requirements (3) or bypass the CAPTCHA entirely.
+This data needs to be integrity-protected, since an attacker able to modify any of its parts would be able to violate the security requirements.

 Moreover, it needs to be kept confidential: the `a` attribute is a hash of the valid, lowercased answers: exposing it to the user reveals a *verifier*